 The Palazzo also dominates prime real estate on the strip.
 Just nearby you’ll find major resort highlights such as the Mirage, Treasure Island, the Bellagio, the Paris Hotel, Caesar’s Palace and the Wynn, just to name a few.
 So it makes a great base for exploring other resorts in Vegas which, with their own themes from around the world, really make up for an interesting night!
 It’s also just in front of the Fashion Show Mall, an upscale shopping center that offers luxury brand shopping as well as some more down to earth brands.

 As for the casinos, both the Venetian and the Palazzo have their own, with a combined area of 20,000 square meters.
-The Venetian’s floor seem to be more upscale and vibrant while the Palazzo’s are more quiet (at least when we visited).
+The Venetian’s floor seems to be more upscale and vibrant while the Palazzo’s are quieter (at least when we visited).
 One thing to note for us non-heavy gamblers, if you’re over the slot machines and feel like testing your blackjack skills, the table minimums at the Venetian and the Palazzo range from $10-15 so keep that in mind.
 If you’re looking for to extend your losing night a little bit longer, head over to nearby Harrah’s or the Quad (and a bit further the New York New York) – though the ambiance is not the same (and can drive you a bit mad after a while).

 There are countless of dining options at the Palazzo, from simple casual dining all the way to super gourmet restaurants.
 For dinner, we headed over to Grand Lux Cafe which is open nearly 24 hours.
 This is a family-style restaurant with almost everything conceivable on the menu.
 Portions are huge and the food is great.
 We had a burger along with grilled salmon and some appetizers to start.